jkotula89/image_spring_cleaning/README.md

 At a later stage, I would like to extent the distinctive capabilities of the algorithm and pay more attention to images that focus on persons.

+As this is pipeline is in development, for the time being I only sponsor juypter notebooks.